 1. “Tegami (Haikei Jūgo no Kimi e)“

 “Letter: Greetings to a 15 Year Old” was written and performed by Angela Aki.
-The lyrics are instructions to a 15 year old about how to appreciate and make the most of life.
+The lyrics are instructions to a 15-year-old on how to appreciate and make the most of life.

 This Japanese song urges the teenager to believe in herself during hard times.
-It tells her that, since there’s no running from sorrow, she should smile and live in the present.
+It tells her that, since there’s no point in running away from sorrow, she should smile and live in the present.

 The final lyric, Shiawase na koto wo negaimasu, means “I wish you happiness.”

 2. “Yuki no Hana“

-“Snow Flower” by Mika Nakashima is often covered by karaoke artists in Japan, and has been remade by many artists around the globe.
+“Snow Flower” by Mika Nakashima is one of the top karaoke songs in Japan and has been remade by many artists around the globe.

 The lyrics of this Japanese song are quite sentimental as they describe how one might feel watching the first snowfall with a loved one.

 3. “Minna Yume no Naka“

 The lyrics in Kyoko Takada’s calming ballad are about being gracious over a lost love.
 The song reflects the Japanese aesthetic of yugen, which expresses that life is boring when everything is known.

 Loosely translated as “mysterious,” this Japanese song implies that some things should be held back.

 4. “Ringo Oiwake“

-This famous enka song (Japanese folk song) has been performed by many artists, with Hibari Misora’s version being the most famous.
+This famous enka song (an emotional, and at times sad, Japanese folk song style) has been performed by many artists, with Hibari Misora’s version being the most famous.

 The song tells of a girl from Tsugaru who experiences a sad farewell on an evening when apple blossoms fell.
 It’s later revealed that the goodbye was with her mother, and this is the reason for the girl’s melancholy every year when the blossoms drop.

 Many famous Japanese songs reflect shibui (subtleness), and this is a great example.

 5. “Nanatsu no Ko“

 The lyrics to this popular kindergarten song were written by Ujō Noguchi, one of Japan’s preeminent nursery rhyme authors.
 The melody was composed by Nagayo Motoori.
 Its simple lyrics are translated:

 “Mother crow, why do you cry so?